AaronBunch/MazeSolver/README.md

 After solve_maze() is called, the MazeSolver object has the following attributes:

-1. MazeSolver.original_maze:  This is available as soon as the object is initialized.
+1. original_maze:  This is available as soon as the object is initialized.

-2. MazeSolver.shortest_solution:  The shortest path from start to finish marked on the original maze.
+2. shortest_solution:  The shortest path from start to finish marked on the original maze.

-3. MazeSolver.solutions:  A list of all solutions found by the walker (there may be fewer than n, because spurious solutions are omitted).
+3. solutions:  A list of all solutions found by the walker (there may be fewer than n, because failed attempts are omitted).

-5. MazeSolver.solution_lengths:  A list of the lengths of all solutions found by the walker (excluding the spurious solutions).
+4. solution_lengths:  A list of the lengths of all solutions found by the walker (excluding failed attempts).

+5. steps:  A nested list of every step taken in the maze for each solution (failed attempts are included).

+6. breaks:  A nested list of every broken loop with new dead-ends filled in for each solution (failed attempts are included).

 ## Diagnostics